We all use video, because video moves people.

 2. Powerful actionable analytics

 A remarkable 88% of marketers and communication professional use video in some way.
 They rely on video, webinars, and video presentations to deliver critical communications, training and marketing information.
 But measuring the impact of video, and the ROI is difficult.
 (CMI takeaways) Your analytics should be as robust as your platform.
 If you host and share one video of lots of video, then you should have detailed information on viewing information.
-When you add quizzes and certifications, you should be able to see quiz results and who receives a certification.
-And fore every call to action (CTA), you should easily see who’s engaged with it.
+If you add quizzes and certifications, then should be able to see quiz results and who receive certifications; if you have a call to action (CTA), then it should be easy to who engaged with your CTA.

 Look for an analytics dashboard that's both visual and interactive, and gives you clear insight into performance.
 You should have both graphs and detailed data for further insight, with the option to drill down at the asset, creator or viewer level.
 It should be easy to share reports with others, and schedule daily, weekly or monthly reports right to your inbox.
 And of course, easy to manage integrations with marketing automation platforms, CRMs, and learning management systems.